microvese-projects/crypto-metrics/README.md

 # 📖 Metrics App <a name="about-project"></a>

 **Metrics App** is a project that was created to show the different exchange rates between the different currencies of the world and the US Dollar.
+Using the app, a user can convert any given amount of dollars to the selected currency.

 ## 🛠 Built With <a name="built-with"></a>